Sept 16, 2020

 - Learn more about the Bothell Parks Reopening Plan here.

-- Recreation classes, as well as sports-field and picnic shelter reservations are canceled until further notice.
+- Recreation classes and picnic shelter reservations are canceled until further notice.

 - Lytle House and the North Creek Schoolhouse are closed until further notice.